Python Manual Logger

 For direct logging of string responses:Streaming Responses

-For streaming responses with Python, you can use thelog_request
+For streaming responses with Python, you can use thelog_request method with time to first token tracking:

 Using with Anthropic